elf4j/elf4j-api/README.md

    This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider must honor such convention.
 If the native logging framework uses different placeholder token(s), the SPI provider must take care of the token conversion.
-2. Immutability: A `Logger` instance is expected to be immutable, thus thread-safe, by both the API user and the SPI provider.
+2. Immutability: A `Logger` instance can be assumed to be immutable, thus thread-safe, by the API user.
+Therefore, the SPI provider must supply such immutability semantics.
 This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.
-A valid SPI implementation must fulfil the immutability semantics.
 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the SPI provider.
 If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller